ApplySci/aim/README.md

 [All-Ireland Mahjong](https://mahjong.ie/) mobile app.
 This provides live information about tournaments.

-For tournament participants, it will give **live** info during tournament: current scores, which table a given player is on next and when the round starts, etc
+For tournament participants, it gives **live** info during tournament: current scores, which table a given player is on next and when the round starts, etc

 Push notifications will let players know when the latest scores are available, and these scores will